All links are created equal, right?

 Link building can be stressful, but’s easier if you focus on creating link-worthy and sharable content.
 If you create great content consistently, people will naturally (on their own) cite, recommend, share, link, tweet and send links to your page.

-After several years of struggling to get traffic, Brian Dean finally cracked the link building code.
-Once he implemented it, hundreds of people started linking to his first-ever infographic and he received a little above 50,000 unique visitors:
+After several years of struggling to get traffic, Brian Dean finally cracked the external link building code.
+Once he implemented it, hundreds of people started linking to his first-ever infographic and he received a little above 50,000 unique visitors with tremendously high PR:

 If you want to do the same, use Brian’s skyscraper strategy to: